 Location: Mostly remote working, some meetings in Central London

 Report to: Dyslexia London Chair

 Period: 1 day per week for a minimum of 3 months- Starting ASAP

-You: You will ideally have a solid background in marketing and communications, specifically digital marketing or business development and want to volunteer some of your time and expertise to a charity that wishes to provide practical and tangible support for people of all ages living with dyslexia.
+You: A solid background in marketing and communications, specifically digital marketing or business development and want to volunteer some of your time and expertise to a charity, to provide practical and tangible support for people of all ages with dyslexia.
 Or… Someone who is starting out in the field.
 You might have some experience, and you want to grow your skills with a hands-on project.
-Dyslexia London welcome people from all walks of life as long as you have passion and are able to work flexibly.
+Dyslexia London welcomes people from all walks of life as long as they have passion and are able to work flexibly.

 Us: Small London-based team of volunteers (all with work in different disciplines) working for a charity that is committed to upholding the Equality Act and supporting those with learning difficulties.
 We have a successful Google Ad campaign that is sponsored by Google non-profits and are looking for someone who can consider this when carrying out tasks.